eliavw/cookiecutter-datascience/{{cookiecutter.project_name}}/docs/how-to-deploy.md

 #### Introduction

 For **local dependency managment** (LDM), we rely on [conda](https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf).
 This is completely independent from **remote dependency managment** (RDM).

-RDM is managing the dependencies on a user's machine, a user who is trying to run your code.
+- RDM is managing the dependencies on _the user's_ machine, e.g. a user who is trying to run your code.
 For instance, in a python project, you release your piece of code (a "package" in python lingo) through [PyPi](https://pypi.org/).
 In that _pypi-release_, you need to specify what you expect to find on a user's machine to make your code run.
+- LDM is about making the code run on _our_ machines.
+This matters for several reasons.
+First, you yourself may occasionally switch machines (e.g. laptop/desktop or home/office, etc).
+Second, team members working on the same codebase typically do not share one single machine on which they do so.
+Hence, team members also need their respective machines to be configured similarly.
+This is the programmer equivalent of the hollywood trope "synchronize watches".

-In conclusion, LDM and RDM are managed independently, because mixing them adds complexity instead of removing it.
+In conclusion, LDM and RDM are different and therefore managed independently: mixing them adds complexity instead of removing it.
 This has one important downside: **they need to be kept mutually consistent, manually**.
 This is the price we pay for isolation.

 #### Conda Workflow